MarineAutonomy/visual_odometry/README.md

 # visual_odometry

-This repo is for development of visual odometry system using the Luxonis OAK D S2 cameras
+This repo is for development of visual odometry system using the Luxonis OAK D S2 cameras and also smart phone camera!